Interventional Pulmonology

 Bronchoscopic lung volume reduction (BLVR)

 Bronchoscopic lung volume reduction (BLVR) is a minimally invasive procedure that aims to improve lung function and quality of life in patients with severe chronic obstructive pulmonary disease (COPD).
+AHN is the only premier practice in Western Pennsylvania that performs BLVR.
 This procedure uses a one-way valve to ease shortness of breath in hyperinflated lungs.
+Patients who have quit smoking and are still symptomatic despite inhaler therapy and pulmonary rehab may be candidates for the procedure.

 Pleural procedures